MateuszLesisz/car_service/README.md

 # Car servic - web app

-Scope: Spring Boot, Spring MVC, HTTP, Thymeleaf, CSS, HTML, JSON, OOP, MYSQL, Hibernate, JPA, Flyway, clean code, data structures.
+Scope: Spring Boot, Spring MVC, HTTP, Thymeleaf, CSS, HTML, JSON, OOP, MYSQL, Hibernate, JPA, Flyway, clean code, data structures, Keycloak

 App enables:
 1. Display the list of active vehicles (accepted for service, not repaired)
 2. Adding a new vehicle (acceptance to service)
 3. Repair of the vehicle
 4. Writing and loading vehicle data from the database
+5. Register and login user using keycloak.

+Register and login system:
+User registration and login is done via the keycloak application.
+After registration the user is saved to the database.
+When loggin in, it is checked whether the user is in the database.If so, you are redirected to the application.
+An external user without knowing the endpoints is unable to log in to the application.
+After using the application, the user can log out and thus return to the login page.

 Acceptance of the car for service: